Got an Active Kid? How to Prevent Sports Injuries

 4. Avoid excessive heat: The American Academy of Pediatrics (AAP) recommends young athletes avoid heat illness by wearing light clothing and drinking plenty of fluids before, during and after exercise or play.
 Coaches should decrease or stop practices during high heat or high humidity periods.

 5. Take time to recover.
-If a sports injury does occur, taking time to recover is very important.
+If a sports injury does occur, allowing enough time to recover is very important, both physically and mentally.
 Returning to play too soon increases the risk of making the injury worse, and increases the chance of long-term consequences.
 “Make sure the injury is completely healed before returning.
 Don’t allow your child to play through pain,” advises Dr. McArdle.

 Related Topic: Inside an Athletic Trainer’s Toolkit